mudler/LocalAGI/README.md

 ### How it works?

-`microAGI` just does the minimal around LocalAI functions to create a virtual assistant that can do generic tasks.
+`μAGI` just does the minimal around LocalAI functions to create a virtual assistant that can do generic tasks.
 It works by an endless loop of `intent detection`, `function invocation`, `self-evaluation` and `reply generation` (if it decides to reply! :)).
 The agent is capable of planning complex tasks by invoking multiple functions, and remember things from the conversation.

 In a nutshell, it goes like this: